syncfusion-content/js-api-docs/api/js/ejResizable.md

-Sets the min Width for resizing
+Sets the min Width below which an element cannot be resized.